-your cooked grain ready, you can prepare this warming treat in minutes.
-My favorite for this is quinoa, but you can also use brown rice, quinoa, rolled oats, steel-cut oats, bulgur, quick-cooking barley, or farro.
+If you have your cooked grain ready, you can prepare this warming treat in minutes.
+My favorite for this is quinoa, but you can also use brown rice, rolled oats or other rolled grain, steel-cut oats, bulgur, quick-cooking barley, or farro.

 Peanut butter and jam don’t often come to mind as grain bowl toppings, but why relegate this classic duo to sandwiches?
 Peanut butter gives these bowls an extra luscious flavor, and jam makes them extra yummy.

 This recipe makes two servings, and can be doubled for more servings easily, or halved for a solo serving.